crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 Page 46 shows average sales revenues for developments at the Elephant: http://www.southwark.gov.uk/download/downloads/id/6770/s106_tariff_development_viability_report

-City of London Benchmark for IRR is 14-18%: http://www.cityoflondon.gov.uk/services/environment-and-planning/planning/planning-policy/local-development-framework/Documents/CIL-viability-assessment.pdf

-Look up other benchmarks, see what GLA recommend or other boroughs.
-Also check out what Argus and other appraisal systems use as benchmark.(ask George)
-Is the 20% also applied to the affordable housing, if so then quote the Earls Court development DVS report which said only 10% is reasonable.

-The difference between the 'market price' and the price paid for the Heygate and the EUV - why is Southwark selling it for £50m when the market value is £xxm and the EUV is £50m?

-2007 Council report estimates the Heygate value at £150m http://moderngov.southwark.gov.uk/Data/Overview%20&%20Scrutiny%20Committee/20070709/Agenda/Cover%20report.pdf

-Colley admits that there is unlikely to be any profit in this SN article: heygate.github.io/img/SNDocumentBlunder7Feb2013.pdf

 2013 Heygate CIL viability study: http://www.southwark.gov.uk/download/downloads/id/10170/cde1_cil_viability_study_-_appendices

-Examine the word viable and profitable

-By its own overly modest estimate Lend Lease is expecting to make at least £200m profit from its expropriation of our homes, that's £200k profit on the back of each Heygate household forced from the estate.

-Lend Lease is making at least £200m profit on the back of each Heygate household forced from their homes.

 [^1]: The Tribunal ruled that Lend Lease could withold its financial model in appendix 22 of the viability assessment and commercial information relating to Lend Lease's negotiations with other businesses - see paras 55 & 56 of the [decision notice](http://heygatewashome.org/img/FirstTierDecisionHeygate.pdf) respectively.

-[^2]: See pg 85 of the [Regeneration Agreement](http://southwarknotes.files.wordpress.com/2013/02/ra.pdf)

 [^3]: See page 2 of Lend Lease's [2013 annual report](http://phx.corporate-ir.net/External.File?item=UGFyZW50SUQ9MjA0NTA3fENoaWxkSUQ9LTF8VHlwZT0z&t=1) - para 3 (Integrated Property Model)